angeloanan/MPC-DiscordRPC/README.md

 Please note that this only works with [Discord desktop client](https://discordapp.com/download), not with the web app.

 ## How to install
-1. Open Media Player Classic, go to `View > Options > Player > Web Interface` and enable `Listen on port:` option.
+1. Open your Media Player Classic, go to `View > Options > Player > Web Interface` and enable `Listen on port:` option.
 The default port is `13579`, but if you have changed it, please edit the `config.js` file after you download the project.
 ![Enable the option "Listen on port"](https://cdn.discordapp.com/attachments/416273308540207116/428748994307424256/unknown.png)
 2. Install [`Node.JS`](https://nodejs.org/en/download/current/) (we recommend using the latest version).
 Optional but better, also install [`Yarn`](https://yarnpkg.com/docs/install).
 3. Download this project as a .zip file, extract it and open a terminal window in the project directory.
 Otherwise, if you have [Git](https://git-scm.com/) installed, run: